rubocop/rubocop-rubycw/README.md

 ## Requirements

-* Ruby 2.4 or greater.
-  * But I highly recommend to use Ruby 2.6 or greater.
+* Ruby 2.7 or greater.
-    Because it is about 10x slower if it works on Ruby 2.5 or lower.

 ## Installation